Skip to content

 Per object (logical) rwlock ("objlock") Normal ops take read; schema mutations take write.

-Global maps (schemas, indexes, dirs) mutex Short-held, protects cache-lookup structures.
+Global maps (schemas, indexes, dirs, slotcask registry) mutex Short-held, protects cache-lookup structures.

-Process wide atomic counters in_flight_writes, active_threads — no locks, just atomics.
+Process wide atomic counters in_flight_writes, active_threads, server_running — no locks, just atomics.

-Every mmapped shard file has its own rwlock.
+Every mmapped keyfile shard has its own rwlock.
 This is the hot path for both reads and writes:

-• Reads (get, find, count, aggregate, scans) take shared (read) on the shard they're touching.
-Multiple readers can scan the same shard simultaneously.
+• Reads (get, find, count, aggregate, scans) take shared (rdlock) on the kf shard they're touching.
+Multiple readers can probe the same shard simultaneously.

-• Writes (insert, update, delete, index updates) take exclusive (write) on the shard they're modifying.
+• Writes (insert, update, delete, kf auto-resplit) take exclusive (wrlock) on the shard they're modifying.
 A writer blocks readers only on that one shard.

-Because records route by hash[0..1] % splits, an insert/update/delete touches exactly one shard.
+Because records route by hash[0..1] % splits, every CRUD operation touches exactly one kf shard.
 Other shards remain fully concurrent.
-Full scans parallelize across shards — one thread per shard group — and each thread locks only the shard it's reading.
+Full scans parallelize across shards — one task per shard — and each task locks only the shard it's reading.

 Per-bt_cache-entry rwlock (per-shard btree, 2026.05.1+)

-Each indexed field is sharded into splits/4 btree files (<obj>/indexes/<field>/<NNN>.idx).
-Every btree file has its own rwlock — same model as ucache, separate cache (BT_CACHE_MAX = FCACHE_MAX/4, derived).
+Each indexed field is sharded into index_splits_for(splits) btree files (<obj>/indexes/<field>/NNN.idx).
+Every btree file has its own rwlock — same model as kfcache, separate cache (BT_CACHE_MAX = FCACHE_MAX/4, derived).
 Writes route by record hash to a single idx-shard; reads fan out across all shards in parallel via the parallel_for worker pool.

 This was the central reason for the per-shard layout.
 Pre-2026.05.1, a single <field>.idx file meant bulk_build (which truncates and rewrites the whole file) raced against in-flight readers holding an mmap of intermediate state.
 Per-file rwlocks give writers and readers proper isolation, and the parallel fan-out turns indexed lookups into N-way concurrent btree probes for free.